Lourlo

 Samson Jackson, better known by his in-game name Lourlo (/ˈlɔːrloʊ/), is an American professional League of Legends player who was a top laner for Dignitas Academy.
+Currently he is a streamer for Team Liquid.

 Career

 Samson "Lourlo" Jackson started gaming with World of Warcraft and has since played Hearthstone, Diablo, Bloodline Champions, and League of Legends.
 In 2012, he played on Severity Gaming, but it wasn't until 2014 that he joined his first serious team.

 2015 Preseason

 Lourlo joined Storm in September 2014 as one of the team's founding members, along with hairyabs, mandatorycloud, xPecake, and babyeator.
 The team was initially going to attempt to qualify for the 2015 spring LCS via the Expansion Tournament.
 However, because Lourlo would not turn 17 until March 24, 2015, the team decided to keep Lourlo on the roster and play in the Challenger scene for one split instead.

 2015 season

 Lourlo left Storm and later joined CLG Black after Westrice left, beginning to play for them in the second week of the NACS Spring Season.
 The team placed 6th and last in the season, after losing a tiebreaker game to TSM Darkness.
 CLG Black retained their summer season qualifier seed from having participated in the spring season, receiving a first-round bye.
 However, after defeating Maelstrom, they lost to Cloud9 Tempest and then to Magnetic, missing out on the NACS summer season.